michaelrsweet/moauth/DOCUMENTATION.md

 The following directives are currently recognized:

+- `Application`: Specifies a client ID and redirect URI pair to allow when authorizing.
 - `LogFile`: Specifies the file for log messages.
 The filename can be "stderr" to send messages to the standard error file, "syslog" to send messages to the syslog daemon, or "none" to disable logging.